Onefootball/objective-c-style-guide/README.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations. *Exception: This does not apply to those comments used to generate documentation.*

+### Documentation Comments

+Write [documentation comments](http://nshipster.com/documentation/) for as many classes as possible.
+Classes that are used across a project it is preferred to write comments for all public elements in that class.

 ## Naming